-1. Upon being informed of an alleged infraction, the Program Directors and/or faculty member or preceptor will conference with the student.

-- 2. A written incident report will be filed in the student's record. - 3.
-The first infraction will result in a verbal warning with documentation in the student's file. - 4.
-The second infraction will result in a write-up with documentation in the student's file. - 5.
-The third infraction will result in immediate dismissal from the Program and/or the student not receiving a verification statement. - 6.
-Facility, University, and community authorities will be contacted as appropriate. - 7.
-If a serious infraction of any program policy occurs in the last semester of the program, the student may not be able to graduate.
+- Upon being informed of an alleged infraction, the Program Directors and/or faculty member or preceptor will conference and then meet with the student.
+This meeting may be via phone, Zoom, or in person. - A written concern form will be filed in the student's record.
+The student and Program Director(s) will sign the concern form and the student will receive a copy. - The third infraction, whether this infraction is a repeat of prior infractions or different, will result in immediate dismissal from the Program and/or the student not receiving a verification statement. - Facility, University, and community authorities will be contacted as appropriate. - If a serious infraction of any program policy occurs in the last semester of the program, the student may not be able to graduate.
 If the student graduates, they may not receive a verification statement.
 The Program reserves the right to withhold a verification statement if a serious violation of any program policy occurs.

-Incompetent behavior or behavior that puts a patient at risk or jeopardizes the preceptor, facility, or faculty's safety or reputation will result in disciplinary action up to and including immediate dismissal from the Program.
+Incompetent behavior or behavior that puts a patient at risk or jeopardizes the preceptor, facility, or faculty's safety will result in disciplinary action up to and including immediate dismissal from the Program.
 The Program reserves the right to discipline or dismiss a student for infractions deemed serious by the Program.
 Serious violations that would result in immediate dismissal from the Program include, but are not limited to:

-- 1. Violation of the Social Networking Policy - 2.
-Harm to patient, client, faculty, preceptor, etc. - 3.
-Theft - 4.
-Drug/Alcohol use while in a facility or class - 5.
-Violation of any ACEND Code of Ethics guideline - 6.
-Violation of HIPAA or FERPA
+- 1. harm (including verbal, written, or physical) to patient, client, faculty, preceptor, etc. - 2. theft - 3. drug/alcohol use while in a facility or class - 4. violation of HIPAA or FERPA